Navajo: Traditional dwellings

-A hogan, the traditional Navajo home, is built as a shelter for either a man or for a woman.
+A hogan, the traditional Navajo home, is built as a shelter for either a man or a woman.
 Male hogans are square or conical with a distinct rectangular entrance, while a female hogan is an eight-sided house.
-Hogans are made of logs and covered in mud, with the door always facing east to welcome the sun each morning.
+Hogans are traditionally made of logs and covered in mud, with the door always facing east to welcome the sun each morning.
 Navajos also have several types of hogans for lodging and ceremonial use.
 Ceremonies, such as healing ceremonies or the kinaaldá, take place inside a hogan.
 According to Kehoe, this style of housing is distinctive to the Navajos.
-She writes, "even today, a solidly constructed, log-walled Hogan is preferred by many Navajo families."
-Most Navajo members today live in apartments and houses in urban areas.
+She writes, "Even today, a solidly constructed, log-walled Hogan is preferred by many Navajo families."
+Most Navajo people today live in apartments and houses in urban areas.